VincentTam/vincenttam.github.io/source/_posts/2014-08-27-my-problems-in-m$-and-ubuntu.markdown

 Last night, I saw a small dialog box after the login.

-{% img fancybox /images/posts/MSUbuProblem/Ubu.png 'Ubuntu 14.04' 'MS problem' %}
+{% img fancybox /images/posts/MSUbuProblem/Ubu.png 'Ubuntu 14.04' 'Ubuntu problem' %}

 I checked the details---it was the problem of Ubuntu's greeter, but I'm going to do *nothing* to resolve it.